RecipeShare Test Kitchen

 This croissant dough is ideal for:

-This flexibility makes it a great base for big-batch pastry prep.
+This flexibility makes it useful for batch pastry prep.

 Do I need 84% dry butter for the best croissant layers?